- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Help the patient stretch the tight muscle if they can’t.

 - Use ice or a cold washcloth to gently rub the cramped muscle.

-- If muscle relaxers are prescribed, watch for dizziness or stumbling.
+- If medicines are prescribed to prevent cramping, watch for dizziness or stumbling.

-- Has cramping that is not relieved by heat, massage, or by stretching the cramped muscle (as described above)
+- Has cramping that’s not relieved by heat, massage, or by stretching the cramped muscle (as described above)